robots4life/luscious-lucia/verified-email-nodemailer-password-prisma-sqlite/README.md

 1. check if there is a session, if there is no session return a `401` error
    <a href="https://en.wikipedia.org/wiki/HTTP_403" target="_blank">https://en.wikipedia.org/wiki/HTTP_403</a>

-2. invalidate the user's session
+2. if there is a session invalidate the user's session
    <a href="https://lucia-auth.com/reference/lucia/interfaces/auth/#invalidatesession" target="_blank">https://lucia-auth.com/reference/lucia/interfaces/auth/#invalidatesession</a>

 3. remove the cookie with the session